Quite a large number of multivariate reliabilitiy models,

 Random vector \(\bs{X}\) has an exponential distribution on \( \left([0, \infty)^n, +\right) \) if and only if \((X_1, X_2, \ldots, X_n)\) are independent and \(X_i\) has an exponential distribution on \(([0, \infty), +)\) for each \(i \in \{1, 2, \ldots, n\}\).

 Definition is too weak and proposition is too strong for an interesting multivariate reliability model.
-Other conditions need to be imposed on \(\bs{X}\), often multivariate memoryless conditions of some sort.
+In the context of , other conditions need to be imposed on \(\bs{X}\), often multivariate memoryless conditions of some sort.
 Among the best known of the multivariate exponential distributions are the Marshall-Olkin distributions.
 These distributions were discussed in Section 2.7 because these distributions can be defined in the setting of a general positive semigroup \((S, \cdot)\) whose partial order graph \((S, \preceq)\) is a lattice.
 In this section we review the results for the standard setting above (the orginal setting of Marshall and Olkin), including results that do not make sense in the general semigroup setting.
 We start with the bivariate case where the notation and results are simplest before moving on to the general multivariate case.

 Suppose that \(U, \, V, \, W\) are independent and have exponential distributions on \(([0, \infty), +)\), with rates \(\alpha, \, \beta, \, \delta \in (0, \infty)\) respectively.
 Let \(X = U \wedge W\) and \(Y = V \wedge W\).
 Then \((X, Y)\) has the Marshall-Olkin distribution on \( \left([0, \infty)^2, +\right) \) with parameters \(\alpha, \, \beta, \, \delta\).